jwikberg/SHDLab2019/README.md

 SHDLab
 -- WebApi
+-- WebApp
 -- Tests
 -- ARM

 Use the .Net Core CLI to create a new WebApi project by navigating into the WebApi folder in your terminal/command prompt and run `dotnet new webapi` to generate the project.

+Navigate into the WebApp folder and run `dotnet new webapp` to generate a web app project that we'll use to

 Then navigate into the Tests folder and run `dotnet new xunit` to generate a project for our tests that will use xUnit.